International Bureau of Weights and Measures: Geodetic standards and the Expositions Universelles (1855 /1867)

 Replicas of historical metric standards, including an iron copy of the mètre des Archives.

 In the 19th century, units of measurement were defined by primary standards, and unique artefacts made of different alloys with distinct coefficients of expansion were the legal basis of units of length.
 A wrought iron ruler, the Toise of Peru, also called Toise de l'Académie, was the French primary standard of the toise, and the metre was officially defined by an artefact made of platinum kept in the National Archives.
 Besides the latter, another platinum and twelve iron standards of the metre were made by Étienne Lenoir in 1799.
 One of them became known as the Committee Meter in the United States and served as standard of length in the United States Coast Survey until 1890.

-Ibáñez apparatus calibrated on the metric Spanish standard and used at Aarberg, in canton of Bern, Switzerland in 1880.
+Ibáñez apparatus calibrated on the metric Spanish standard and used by the Swiss Geodetic Commission at Aarberg, in canton of Bern, Switzerland in 1880.

 In 1855, the Dufour map (French: Carte Dufour), the first topographic map of Switzerland for which the metre was adopted as the unit of length, won the gold medal at the Exposition Universelle.
 However, the baselines for this map were measured in 1834 with three toises long measuring rods calibrated on a toise made in 1821 by Jean Nicolas Fortin for Friedrich Georg Wilhelm von Struve.

 The geodetic measuring device calibrated on the metre devised by Carlos Ibáñez e Ibáñez de Ibero and Frutos Saavedra Meneses, was displayed by Jean Brunner at the Exhibition.
 The four-metre-long Spanish measuring instrument, which became known as the Spanish Standard (French: Règle espagnole), was compared with Borda's double-toise N° 1, which served as a comparison module for the measurement of all geodesic bases in France, and was also to be compared to the Ibáñez apparatus.
 In order to maintain measurement traceability it was important to control the temperature during these intercomparisons in order to avoid systematic errors.